AmbientServices/AmbientServices/README.md

 The well known dependency injection pattern is one possible solution to this problem, but dependency injection requires the code consumer to pass the required dependencies to each object constructor (or worse, each function), which can be cumbersome.
 When the functionality is optional anyway, this can be more work than it's worth, especially when you're just trying to get things up and running quickly.
 Dependency injection becomes even more cumbersome when the assembly being used adds or removes service dependencies, requiring the consumer to update every constructor invocation with the new dependencies.
-Dependency injection still makes sense for services that are required, but when services are optional anyway, AmbientServices is a better option.
+Dependency injection still makes sense for services that are required, but when services are optional anyway, AmbientServices is a simpler option.

 By convention, AmbientServices should not be used for information that alters the outputs of functions that use it in any way that the caller might care about.
 Side-effects should either not alter the relationship between inputs and outputs at all, or should not alter them unexpectedly.

-For example, logging should never alter function outputs at all.
+For example, logging and performance tracking should never alter function outputs at all.
 Caching may affect the output, but only by giving results that are slightly stale, and only in cases where there are already hidden inputs (like a database) anyway.
-Some functions may measure the passage of time during processing and might record that information or change their outputs based on the duration of time passed, but callers should not be surprised when the passage of time is slower or faster than their expected "normal".
+Some functions may measure the passage of time during processing and might record that information or change their outputs based on the duration of time passed, but callers should not be surprised when the passage of time is slower or faster than their expected "normal."
 Settings (often stored in a configuration file) can alter the output of a function, but never in a way that the caller is concerned about.
 In fact, the very concept of settings is in reality a type of parameter intended to affect functions without requiring the caller to be concerned with their specific values.
 Progress tracking and cancellation may be useful for the caller, but never affects the output of the function other than aborting its processing altogether.

 ## Performance Services
 Advanced ambient services provide detailed system performance monitoring.